dimonich00/HF/README.md

 ---

-## Technicalities
+## Technologies

 ### Programming Language:
-- Python (with options to extend functionality to C++ or Fortran for optimization).
+- Python (with options to extend functionality to C,  Rust or Zig for optimization).

 ### Dependencies:
 - `numpy`, `scipy`: For numerical computations.